This guide will help you install the PS2 Slim Methylene – Complete (version with ESP32).

 Before starting installation, I recommend that you first read this guide in its entirety, then follow it step by step during the installation.

-You can find installation videos here:
+You can find installation videos here (with old revision but same principle) :

 https://youtu.be/p2AAjnSoD7s?si=mXjJyEjHpQ8B3bp8 (from my Youtube channel)